 Nose surgery can be done with a “closed” approach where all of the incisions are internal, or with an “open” approach that also includes a small incision across the columnella (the skin at the base of the nose between the nostrils).
 While the preferred method is the closed approach since it leaves no external visible scarring, the open approach can often allow for better access to the nasal structures delivering better results.

-Dr. Michele Koo uses one of the two techniques and makes the necessary incisions to access the inner structures of the nose.
-Once the incision is made, she gently lifts the skin to reveal the underlying bone and cartilage.
-Dr. Koo gently reshapes and contours to the desired contour and then re-drapes the skin over the nose.
+I use one of the two techniques and makes the necessary incisions to access the inner structures of the nose.
+Once the incision is made, I gently lift the skin to reveal the underlying bone and cartilage.
+I gently reshape and contour to the desired contour and then re-drape the skin over the nose.
 In some cases, cartilage will be grafted from other areas of the body.
 Most commonly, cartilage is grafted from the septum (the partition in the middle of the nose) and is used to augment the size of the nose.

 If the nostrils need to be corrected, incisions are made at the base of the nostril along the natural fold of the nose to manipulate the size.
-This allows Dr. Koo to change the nostril size and shape while still minimizing any visible scarring.
+This allows me to change the nostril size and shape while still minimizing any visible scarring.